velleeda/Podcastr/README.md

 # 🎧 Podcastr

-Projeto criado na trilha **ReactJS** durante a Next Level Week 5 da **Rocketseat**.
-O app feito com ReactJS (Next.js) serve para ouvir podcasts e possui uma breve descrição sobre cada episódio; <br />
+Project created on the **ReactJS** track during **Rocketseat**'s Next Level Week 5.
+The app made with ReactJS (Next.js) is used to listen to podcasts and has a brief description of each episode;

-O site é gerado utilizando **Static Site Generation (SSG)**, melhorando assim o desempenho da aplicação, e utiliza uma API fake para busca dos dados dos podcasts, as requisições são realizadas utilizando **Axios**; <br />
+The site is generated using **Static Site Generation (SSG)**, thus improving the performance of the application, and uses a fake API to search for data from podcasts, requests are made using **Axios**;

-O site é feito com a ideia de ser uma **Single Page Application (SPA)** de modo em que a header e o player permaneçam estáticos enquanto o restante da página permanece dinâmica. <br />
+The site is designed with the idea of ​​being a **Single Page Application (SPA)** so that the header and player remain static while the rest of the page remains dynamic.

 # Overview

 ## 🖥️ Desktop